antonic901/xbox-proxy/README.md

 npm start
 ```

-### All my plugins and scripts will be using this proxy which I will be hosting to public so end users of my plugins and scripts wont need to deal with this proxy.
-They will just install plugins/scripts on Xbox and use them out-of-the-box.
+**All my plugins and scripts will be using this proxy which I will be hosting to the public.
+End users of my plugins and scripts wont need to deal with this setting up proxy.
+They will just install plugins/scripts on Xbox and use them out-of-the-box.**